 When a couple first gets the good news about being pregnant.one of the things I always get asked is “Can we still have sex during the pregnancy?”

 The answer will always be “Of course you can”, unless there is something that may prevent that from happening.
+Always talk to your specialist, or midwife etc, if you have any concerns.
 To be honest, sex during the early stages of embryo growth can actually assist implantation and sex can also help with the increase blood supply to the endometrial lining, which then helps feed and nurture the growing embryo and then later, baby.

 It is important for couples to know that sex will not harm the baby at any stage during a normal, healthy, uncomplicated pregnancy.
 Can I just tell the guys that the uterus (womb) is closed off by the cervix and no man’s penis is ever going to get through that, or in many cases even reach it.
 They wish they were that big …lol